ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

         Also see in this second rule how it invokes the `ghostadmin.ipwhitelist` middleware for enabling the IP white list restricting which clients can access this Ghost Admin API route.

-      - Both rules invoke the same `server-ghost` service and call its port by name (which was `server`).
+      - Both rules invoke the same `server-ghost` service and call its port by name (which is named `server`).
 Also enable forwarding the client's Host header to the Ghost server with the `passHostHeader` option and specify that requests have the http `scheme`.

     - The TLS certificate is set in the `tls.secretName` parameter.

-### Ghost Namespace resource
+### Ghost Namespace

 To avoid naming conflicts with any other resources you could have running in your K3s cluster, it is better to put all the components of your Ghost platform under their own exclusive namespace: